coosmiin/coosmiin.github.io/_posts/2020-12-31-notes-on-az-900-azure-fundamentals-certification.md

 - **_describe the benefits and usage of Cosmos DB, Azure SQL Database, Azure Database for MySQL, Azure Database for PostgreSQL, and SQL Managed Instance_**

 	**Azure Cosmos DB** is a globally distributed, multi-model database service.
 You can elastically and independently scale throughput and storage across any number of Azure regions worldwide.
 Azure Cosmos DB supports schema-less data, which lets you build highly responsive and "Always On" applications to support constantly changing data.
 At the lowest level, Azure Cosmos DB stores data in atom-record-sequence (ARS) format.
 The data is then abstracted and projected as an API, which you specify when you're creating your database.
-Your choices include SQL, MongoDB, Cassandra, Tables and Gremlin.
+Your choices include SQL, MongoDB, Cassandra, Azure Tables and Gremlin.

 	**Azure SQL Database** is a relational database based on the latest stable version of the Microsoft SQL Server database engine.
 SQL Database is a high-performance, reliable, fully managed, and secure database.
 	Azure SQL Database is a platform as a service (PaaS) database engine.
 It handles most of the database management functions, such as upgrading, patching, backups, and monitoring, without user involvement.